huggingface/hub-docs/tasks/src/text-to-video/about.md

 ### Script based video generation

-Creating shortform video content from the provided text script.
-T2V models can be used to create marketing videos that are more engaging and informative.
-For example, a company could use a text-to-video AI model to create a video that explains how their product works or that shows how their product can solve a customer's problem.
+Text-to-video models can be used to create short-form video content from a provided text script.
+These models can be used to create engaging and informative marketing videos.
+For example, a company could use a text-to-video model to create a video that explains how their product works or that shows how their product can solve a customer's problem.

 ### Content format conversion